What do you need to feel prepared for the impacts of climate change?

 The devastation caused by Hurricane Fiona in September was an alarming reminder of the growing climate crisis.
 Climate change poses risks for people, buildings, nature, economies, livelihoods, and safety.
 There is an urgent need for all of us to take action to fight climate change (mitigation) and prepare for climate impacts (adaptation).

-And answer these questions:
+And to answer these questions:

 • How are you seeing climate change in your community?
 Winter?
 Spring?
 Fall?
 Summer?